 - Provided that your baby is correctly attached, you will find that the quickest and most successful way to boost your supply is to breastfeed more often.
 Offer a breastfeed every 2–3 hours during the day, for a few days, or increase the number of feeds by offering the breast in between your baby's usual breastfeeds.

 - Here is an easy way to do this.
-If your baby does not settle after a feed, wait 20 or 30 minutes and then offer another quick little ‘top up’ breastfeed.
+If your baby does not settle after a feed, try offering another quick little ‘top up’ breastfeed.
 Those few minutes of extra feeding and cuddling may be all that is needed to soothe and satisfy him.

 - Or, you may find it helps to change sides several times during a feed, whenever your baby's sucking seems to become less strong.
 Some people find that this encourages the baby to suck more strongly and stimulates a good let-down reflex.